Etiology of Lichen Planus

 Lichen planus (LP) is thought to be caused by a T cell–mediated autoimmune reaction against basal epithelial keratinocytes in people with genetic predisposition.
-Drugs (especiallyβ-blockers, NSAIDs, ACE inhibitors, sulfonylureas, gold, antimalarial drugs, penicillamine, and thiazides) can cause LP; drug-induced LP (sometimes called lichenoid drug eruption) may be indistinguishable from nondrug-induced LP or may have a pattern that is more eczematous.
+Drugs (especially beta-blockers, nonsteroidal anti-inflammatory drugs [NSAIDs], angiotensin-converting enzyme inhibitors, sulfonylureas, gold, antimalarial drugs, penicillamine, and thiazides) can cause LP; drug-induced LP (sometimes called lichenoid drug eruption) may be indistinguishable from nondrug-induced LP or may have a pattern that is more eczematous.

 Typical lesions are pruritic, violaceous (purple), polygonal, flat-topped papules and plaques.
-Lesions initially are 2 to 4 mm in diameter, with angular borders, a violaceous color, and a distinct sheen in cross-lighting.
+Lesions initially are 2 to 4 mm in diameter, with angular borders and a distinct sheen in cross-lighting.
 They are usually symmetrically distributed, most commonly on the flexor surfaces of the wrists, legs, trunk, glans penis, and oral and vaginal mucosae but can be widespread.
 The face is rarely involved.
 Onset may be abrupt or gradual.
 Children are affected infrequently.

 The oral mucosa is involved in about 50% of cases; oral lesions may occur without cutaneous lesions.
-Reticulated, lacy, bluish white, linear lesions (Wickham striae) are a hallmark of oral LP, especially on the buccal mucosae.
+Reticulated, lacy, bluish white, linear lesions (Wickham striae) are a hallmark of oral lichen planus, especially on the buccal mucosae.
 Tongue margins and gingival mucosae in edentulous areas may also be affected.
-An erosive form of LP may occur in which the patient develops shallow, often painful, recurrent oral ulcers, which, if long-standing, rarely become cancerous.
+An erosive form of lichen planus may occur in which the patient develops shallow, often painful, recurrent oral ulcers, which, if long-standing, rarely become cancerous.
 Chronic exacerbations and remissions are common.

 Vulvar and vaginal mucosae are often involved.
-Up to 50% of women with oral mucosal findings have undiagnosed vulvar LP.
+Up to 50% of women with oral mucosal findings have undiagnosed vulvar lichen planus.
 In men, genital involvement is common, especially of the glans penis.

 Nails are involved in up to 10% of cases.
 Findings vary in intensity with nail bed discoloration, longitudinal ridging and lateral thinning, and complete loss of the nail matrix and nail, with scarring of the proximal nail fold onto the nail bed (pterygium formation).

-If LP is diagnosed, laboratory testing for liver dysfunction, including hepatitis B and C infections, should be considered.
+If lichen planus is diagnosed, laboratory testing for liver dysfunction, including hepatitis B and C infections, should be considered.

 Many cases resolve without intervention, presumably because the inciting agent is no longer present.
 Recurrence after years may be due to reexposure to the trigger or some change in the triggering mechanism.
 Sometimes treatment of a previously occult infection, such as a dental abscess, results in resolution.

-Vulvovaginal LP may be chronic and refractory to therapy, causing decreased quality of life and vaginal or vulvar scarring.
+Vulvovaginal lichen planus may be chronic and refractory to therapy, causing decreased quality of life and vaginal or vulvar scarring.
 Oral mucosal lesions usually persist for life.

-Local therapy is impractical for generalized LP; oral drugs or phototherapy is used.
-Oral corticosteroids (eg, prednisone 20 mg once/day for 2 to 6 wk followed by a taper) may be used for severe cases.
+Local therapy is impractical for generalized lichen planus; oral drugs or phototherapy is used.
+Oral corticosteroids (eg, prednisone 20 mg once a day for 2 to 6 weeks followed by a taper) may be used for severe cases.
 The disease may rebound when therapy ceases; however, long-term systemic corticosteroids should not be used.

-Oral retinoids (eg, acitretin 30 mg once/day for 8 wk) are indicated for otherwise recalcitrant cases.
-Griseofulvin 250 mg po bid given for 3 to 6 mo may be effective.
-Cyclosporine (1.25 to 2.5 mg/kg bid) can be used when corticosteroids or retinoids fail.
+Oral retinoids (eg, acitretin 30 mg once a day for 8 weeks) are indicated for otherwise recalcitrant cases.
+Griseofulvin 250 mg orally 2 times a day given for 3 to 6 months may be effective.
+Cyclosporine 1.25 to 2.5 mg/kg orally 2 times a day can be used when corticosteroids or retinoids fail.
 Light therapy using psoralen plus ultraviolet A (PUVA) or narrowband ultraviolet B (NBUVB) is an alternative to oral therapies, especially if they have failed or are contraindicated.

-Dapsone, hydroxychloroquine, azathioprine, systemic cyclosporine, and topical tretinoin may also be useful.
+Dapsone, hydroxychloroquine, azathioprine, and topical tretinoin may also be useful.
 As with any disease with so many therapies, individual drugs have not been uniformly successful.

 Lichen planus (LP) is thought to be an autoimmune disorder in patients with a genetic predisposition but may be caused by drugs or be associated with disorders such as hepatitis C.